 Giving and receiving compliments is a therapeutic activity that boosts one’s self-esteem.
 It makes an individual feel good about themselves and know about their likable qualities, which motivates them to work on themselves continuously.
 This activity is a good choice for a group of teens who know each other.

-4. Once done, ask each participant to compliment the person sitting next to them by elaborating on their qualities.
+- Once done, ask each participant to compliment the person sitting next to them by elaborating on their qualities.
 It will help teens learn about themselves and each other better.
+For instance, participants can say something like, “I admire how you always stay calm during group discussions.
+It shows great leadership qualities.”
+Such feedback helps build confidence and recognition of individual strengths.

 18. Drama therapy

-1. Assign roles to each member and give them a specific scenario.
+- Assign roles to each member and give them a specific scenario.
 Ask them to react the way their character would in that particular situation.
+For example, a group could act out a scene where a teen is stressed about exams, and their peers provide support and solutions.
+This helps participants learn coping strategies and practice offering empathy.

-4. Once all members are done, ask everyone to reflect on what they experienced today and how they can adopt daily.
+- Once all members are done, ask everyone to reflect on what they experienced today and how they can adapt daily.

 19. My Role Model